About the Workshop

 In their day spent at the May 4 Visitors Center, 7th and 8th graders were treated to an experience of primary sources unlike any other.
 Our Junior High engaged with skillful professionals who testified to the events, welcomed questions, and encouraged reflection.
 The students visited the memorial and walked the site, toured the multi-media displays in the galleries, and, under the direction of an archivist, explored the content of Special Collections in the Kent State University.
 It was an immersive experience unsurpassed in authenticity and relevance.
 Families reported subsequent conversations at home that addressed the civil rights movement and the struggle for social justice, the consequences of a generation gap, and the significance of the Vietnam War.
 My own teaching has been far richer and impactful as a result of students’ exposure to the lessons of May 4, 1970.
 The messages “Never Forget” and “Be the Change” resonated through our school year and I am deeply grateful for the wealth of history poignantly exposed and sensitively shared by the Visitors Center.

-Apply to Kent State’s summer workshop for educators of grades 6 to 12.
-You’ll come to the place that is a national symbol of government confronting protesting citizens with unreasonable deadly force—like the Boston Commons, Wounded Knee, and the Edmund Pettus Bridge.
+At Kent State, you’ll come to the place that is a national symbol of government confronting protesting citizens with unreasonable deadly force—like the Boston Commons, Wounded Knee, and the Edmund Pettus Bridge.

 The story is told in a museum that illustrates in a hundred ways: Young people can make a difference.
 It is a story that makes young people realize: It could have been me.
 It is a story recounted in 50,000 digitized artifacts; more than a dozen documentaries and feature films; more than forty books and counting; and hundreds of works of art, literature, and music.
 It is a story that you will want to share with your students.